What is Spiritual Direction/Companionship?

 “How would you like to begin?”
 Spiritual direction sessions are about and for the client.
 Anything she wants to talk about in relationship to her connection with God can be shared safely in this space.
 The spiritual director is not an “answer person” but will provide a space to explore the questions and issues that are of interest and concern to the client.

-Over the course of several months, the director may ask questions about the client’s ongoing experience of God, perhaps exploring such questions as “When have you experienced the most closeness to God, and to yourself, recently?”
-“When have you felt most disconnected from God, and from yourself, this past month?
+Over the course of several months, the director may ask questions about the client’s ongoing experience of God, perhaps exploring such questions as “When have you experienced the most closeness to God, and to yourself?”
+“When have you felt most disconnected from God, and from yourself?
 What has that looked like/felt like?”
 “What do you think God is up to in your life right now?”
 “Are you sensing God asking or telling you something in this season of your life?
 How are you responding?”

 Suggestions a Spiritual Director May Make: